 Avro includes a simple object container file format.
-A file has a schema, and all objects stored in the file must be written according to that schema.
+A file has a schema, and all objects stored in the file must be written according to that schema, using binary encoding.
 Objects are stored in blocks that may be compressed.
 Syncronization markers are used between blocks to permit efficient splitting of files for MapReduce processing.